ctnguyen/ctnguyen/ctn_cpp/tempo/Maxeler/README.txt

 	For Windows
 		prompt> cmake -G"Visual Studio 12" -DCMAKE_BUILD_TYPE=Debug /path/to/source/code

-The program compiled from "task1.cpp" and "task2.cpp" can be execute in command line.
-The one argument if exist is the input text file containing all integer number.
-If no input argument, the default input file will be used.

-If test build is wished, the variable ${CTN_BUILD_TEST} in cmake file has to be setted to true And an folder named exactly "test_data" has to be created, an put all *.bin and *.asm files into it.
+If tests are desirable, the variable ${CTN_BUILD_TEST} in cmake file has to be setted to "true" And an folder named exactly "test_data" has to be created, an put all *.bin and *.asm files into it.

+After building and compiling, there will be two executable programme "task1.exe" and "task2.exe".
+These two program execute in command line, and could take one argument, which is a *.bin file.
+If no argument is given to the command, a default argument will be setted : "task1.exe" take task1.bin",  "task2.exe" take task2.bin"